-- CARES Act scams: the following links provide information about recognizing and avoiding scams, government imposter scams, small business loan scams, and IRS information.
+- Economic Impact Payment scams: the following links provide information about government imposter scams and small business loan scams.

-- CARES Act prepaid card information: millions of payments will be made on prepaid debit cards, and the IRS answered FAQs.
-The FTC answered what to expect, and the CFPB and the IRS provided tips on using the cards without fees.
+- Millions of payments will be made on prepaid debit cards: the IRS answered FAQs, the FTC answered what to expect, and the CFPB and the IRS provided tips on using the cards without fees.

-- The FTC recommends that consumers go to IdentityTheft.gov if they believe that their CARES Act check was stolen by an identity thief.
+- The FTC recommended that consumers go to IdentityTheft.gov if they believe that their Economic Impact Payment was stolen by an identity thief.
 More information.

 - The FTC provided guidance on identifying legitimate Department of the Treasury mailers sent to consumers and requesting replacement Economic Impact Payment cards.
 More information.